Hiking through the Rhodopi mountains in the South of Bulgaria

-This long day of traveling is the reason we do not stay very long at this very cozy festival where everyone is lighting his own fire, eating, drinking and dancing.
-Despite this long day of traveling we manage to maintain our morning discipline and gather for a copious breakfast at 7.30 a.m.
-A long hiking-day, about 25 kilometers, awaits us.
+This long day of travelling is the reason we do not stay very long at this very cozy festival where everyone is lighting his own fire, eating, drinking and dancing.
+Despite this long day of travelling we manage to maintain our morning discipline and gather for a copious breakfast at 7.30 a.m.
+A long hiking-day, about 25 kilometres, awaits us.
 Part of our route leads us over a brand new path between the towns of Borino and Yagodina.
 The path cuts through a narrow gorge and in the narrowest passages, wooden walkways are connected to the barren rock surface.

-During our second day of hiking our Bulgarian guide Hristo Ivanov from Yagodina (Hristo I) showed us the road to Mugla.
+During our second day of hiking our Bulgarian guide, Hristo Ivanov from Yagodina (Hristo I) showed us the road to Mugla.
 This is one of the poorest villages along the stretch.
-In theory the majority of the population should be Islamic, but the heavy alcohol consumption tells a different story.
+In theory, the majority of the population should be Islamic, but heavy alcohol consumption tells a different story.
 We adapt ourselves to the local customs and drink along but when our host suggests starting dancing in the street, we decide it is a good time to start looking for our hotel.

 Arjan Schuiling Bulgaria coordinator SultansTrail